mech/Learning-Notes/FrontEnd/CSS/Layout/Flexbox.md

 * Flexbox will override floats, table-cell and inline-block.
 It will not override absolute positioning.
 * <strong style="color:red;">Don't use flexbox as a true Grid System, even if you can get away with it</strong>
 * Use flexbox for progressive enhancement only and fallback to table display

+To understand why flexbox is not meant for grid system, you can imagine a layout like the [Pricing Example](https://thecssworkshop.com/lessons/a-flexbox-pricing-example) where 3 boxes of pricing with uneven bottom content with multiple lines.

 ## Browser Support